Published May 21, 2021. Updated May 8, 2023.

 Fixtures.
 Depending on the lease rules, renters can install some things on the walls, such as bookshelves, light fixtures, and bookshelves.
 If they fail to remove them when moving out, the fixture becomes part of the rental unit.
 Still, if you decide to remove them, use the security deposit to cover the removal expenses.

 Motor vehicles.
-No matter the state of the vehicle, you must involve the local law enforcement to remove an abandoned car from your rental property.
-Cars can't be treated like other belongings because they typically fall under a category of personal property.
+No matter the state of the vehicle, you must involve local law enforcement to remove an abandoned car from your rental property.
+Cars can't be treated like other belongings because they typically fall under the category of personal property.

-If dealing with left-behind items feels overwhelming, let a Detroit property manager take care of it for you!
-An experienced property manager knows the law and the best ways to remove the abandoned property to protect your investments.
+If dealing with left-behind items feels overwhelming, let a Detroit rental property management company take care of it for you!
+An experienced property manager knows the law and the best ways to remove abandoned property to protect your investments.